 Adani Power has sold 59.3 Billion units of electricity during FY 2020-21 as against 64 Billion units in FY 2019-20 from all the plants with Plant Load Factor (PLF) decreasing from 66.6% in the previous year to 58.9% in FY 2020-21.

-growing at around 5% annually and reached 1208 kWh / person by FY 2019-20, which is low when compared to the global average of around 3316 kWh / person.
 With improving standards of living, increasing electrical and electronic appliance penetration even across rural areas, and emphasis by the Government to increase the share of the manufacturing sector in GDP growth, per capita consumption and overall power demand, are likely to grow significantly.
-By considering the growth opportunities that power sector companies will have in the future, Adani power share price target for 2024 is Rs 390.
+By considering the growth opportunities that power sector companies will have in the future, Adani power share price target for 2025 is Rs 590.

 |Adani Power share price target 2025|

 Also read: RCOM (Reliance communications) share price target 2022, 2025, 2030.

 Demand for electricity is on the rise as India’s economy continues to grow.
 Various factors contributing to the rising per capita consumption include improvement of electrification across all villages, GDP growth and general economic activity, and growth in consumer electricals and electronic device penetration.

 Increasing consumption of online services and streaming video is an emerging growth driver for the power sector, as it will require large-scale establishment and expansion of data centers, content delivery networks, and cellular as well as terrestrial network infrastructure.